 - Would you prefer a program that plans excursions and field trips for you, or do you prefer to travel independently?

-- To what extent do you wish to immerse yourself in the local culture i.e., participate in local events and projects, do volunteer work, join student organizations, and other activities that will bring you in contact with locals?
+- To what extent do you wish to immerse yourself in the local culture through participation in local events and projects, volunteer work, joining student organizations, or engaging in other activities that will bring you in contact with locals?

 - Do you seek a program in which there is an on-site office and staff dedicated to assisting students or one in which you work directly through offices at the host institution?